GrahamHannington/bigas/README.md

 ## Developer notes

 Big As is tiny.
-Essentially all Big As does is insert text in an SVG element, and then "shrinkwrap" the `viewBox` attribute of that SVG element to match the bounding box of the text.
+Essentially all Big As does is insert text in an SVG element, and then "shrinkwrap" the `viewBox` attribute of that SVG element to fit the bounding box of the text.
 For an overview of this technique, see [my answer in Stack Overflow](https://stackoverflow.com/a/79065021/1334619).

 ### Tricky parts